New insights on low-mass dark matter subhalo tidal tracks via numerical simulations: Tidal track relation

 where $g(x)$ can be either $V_\mathrm{max}$ or $r_\mathrm{max}$ divided by their initial values, and $x = f_\mathrm{b}$, has been used to perform the fit, both for $V_\mathrm{max}$ and $r_\mathrm{max}$.
 Our best-fit values are displayed in Table~\ref{tab:ttbestfit} along with values from the literature, and the respective lines are also included in Fig.~\ref{fig:ttvmaxfb}.
 We find a larger scatter for the apocentres than for the pericentres, and a stronger curvature in the latter case for modest mass losses, while the apocentre tidal track behaves as a power law quicker.
 When the subhalo has been significantly depleted ($\log_{10} f_\mathrm{b} < - 3$), the pericentre tidal track reaches the same values as the apocentre one, since tidal stripping has less effect as time goes by for NFW or cuspier subhaloes \citep[\citetalias{2023MNRAS.518...93A}]{2022arXiv220700604S}.
 Before that, $V_\mathrm{max}$ is larger at the same $r_\mathrm{max}$ for the pericentre values.

 When only the apocentres are considered, our fit is very similar to the one given by \citetalias{Penarrubia2010}.
 If we make use of the pericentre values instead, the fit behaves similarly to \citetalias{2024PhRvD.110b3019D} for larger values of $f_\mathrm{b}$ and $V_\mathrm{max}$, i.e., the first snapshots of the simulations, but then deviates and gets closer to the relation held by our apocentre points.
-Note that the tidal track given by \citetalias{2024PhRvD.110b3019D} has been obtained with the apocentres.
+Recall that the tidal track given by \citetalias{2024PhRvD.110b3019D} has been obtained with the apocentres.
 Moreover, they are using just a couple of different subhalo initial conditions, both of them within a DM-only host potential, so their simulations do not encompass the whole parameter space.
+Note as well that their definition of the bound mass fraction does not allow particles to become bound again once they have been unbound from the subhalo, leading to smaller bound masses than those found in our simulations -- about a factor of two lower than ours for the same $V_\mathrm{max}$ ratio.

 We have also computed the tidal track using the subhalo structural parameters $V_\mathrm{max}$ and $r_\mathrm{max}$.
 The relation is shown in Fig.~\ref{fig:ttvmaxrmax} and the best-fit parameters are added in Table~\ref{tab:ttbestfit}.
 In this case, we perform our fits making use of the following equation from \citetalias{2021MNRAS.505...18E}: